AdaCore/gnatcoverage/testsuite/Qualif/Common/GprFacilities/Subdirs/req.rst

-Requirements regarding the :option:`--subdirs` switch
+Requirements for the :option:`--subdirs` switch
 =====================================================

 %REQ_ID%